citrix/citrix-daas-rest-go/citrixorchestration/docs/ZonedItemRequestModel.md

 HasAdditionalPropertiesField returns a boolean if a field has been set.

+### SetAdditionalPropertiesFieldNil

+`func (o *ZonedItemRequestModel) SetAdditionalPropertiesFieldNil(b bool)`

+ SetAdditionalPropertiesFieldNil sets the value for AdditionalPropertiesField to be an explicit nil

+### UnsetAdditionalPropertiesField
+`func (o *ZonedItemRequestModel) UnsetAdditionalPropertiesField()`

+UnsetAdditionalPropertiesField ensures that no value is present for AdditionalPropertiesField, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)